vitalab/vitalab.github.io/article/_posts/2022-10-07-ExplainableDisentangledRepresentations.md

 downstream tasks;
 - Introduce a new multi-path attribution mapping to explain what guided a downstream networks' prediction (the attribution w.r.t. the input), but also why it had an impact (the attribution w.r.t. the interpretable representation);
-- Method helps to extract causal relations, as well as improve robustness to distribution shifts by detecting "shortcuts" learned by models.
+- The method helps to extract causal relations, as well as improves robustness to distribution shifts by detecting "shortcuts" learned by models.